 Traditionally dried persimmon is served with this punch, which makes for a very elegant dessert to serve the guests.
 It is impossible for me to find dried persimmon in the middle of South America, where I currently live.
 If you do have dried persimmon, make sure you soak it in the punch for at least 1 hour to soften the texture.
 The best way to serve the cinnamon ginger punch with persimmon to a guest is by using a shallow bowl with a spoon rather than a cup.
 This is so that the guest can easily break the soft persimmon with a spoon and enjoy it with the delicious juice.

 The trick to making authentic flavor of sujjeongwa is to simmer the cinnamon sticks and ginger separately.
 If you simmer them together, it crosses out and looses the prominent fragrance of both spices during the simmering.
 You will also need to strain the drink in a fine cloth to catch all the impurities.
-All you should have left is clean and translucent tea.
+All have left there should be a clean and translucent tea.

 The choice of sugar is up to you.
 I recommend using Muscovado sugar, though.
 It is unrefined brown sugar with molasses, which I think enhances the drink very nicely.
 It also intensifies the brownness in color.
 The amount of sugar can be adjustable and depends on your liking.